johanley/special-relativity-core/README.md

 **The speed β for some real objects (extreme cosmic rays) can't be represented with a Double in Java.**
 It's too close to 1 (about 22 decimals).
 Only the *BigDecimal* class can represent such numbers.
 However, working with *BigDecimal* is more painful than working with *Double*, so this is left out as a special case.

 **Formulas: many-formulas versus one-formula is a very interesting question.**
 This project implements as many calculations as possible with the core Lorentz Transformation, instead of using a new formula for each phenomenon.
-(The sole exception is the Thomas precession.)
+(The sole exception is kinematic (Thomas) precession.)

 Advantages:
  - it *directly* manifests how the Lorentz Transformation generates diverse phenomena.
  - it gives you more confidence in the *correctness* of your code, since each new use case acts as a test of the core formula.
  - it pushes one towards seeing the beautiful unity in the physics in as direct a manner as possible.

-Having a new formula for each phenomenon is of course useful; but such formulas can be viewed as *short-cuts for human computation*.
+Having a new formula for each phenomenon is both useful and desirable; but such formulas can be viewed as *short-cuts for human computation*.
 A computer program doesn't need such short-cuts.
 It actually benefits by avoiding them, since each new formula is a new source of potential error.

 **Formulas: textbooks and computer programs have opposing biases.**
-Textbooks are biased towards the derivation of formulas for each phenomenon.
+Textbooks are biased towards the derivation of formulas for each and every phenomenon.
 Computer programs are biased in the opposite direction, towards using as few formulas as possible.

 **Computation is a teaching tool.**